What Do Colleges Look For In A Student

 3. Extracurricular Activities & Involvement

-4. Demonstrated Enthusiasm in Attending the University
+4. Demonstrated Enthusiasm for Attending the University

 5. Letters of Recommendation